M1kk4/THM/Brooklyn_Nine_Nine/README.md

 $ find / -type f -iname user.txt 2>/dev/null
 /home/holt/user.txt
 </code></pre>
-<p> At this point we could just ssh in as Holt and get the flag but we need to escalate our privaleges to get the root flag anyways so lets get on with the fun part...
+<p> At this point we could just ssh in as Holt and get the flag but we need to escalate our privaleges to get the root flag anyways so let's get on with the fun part...
 Getting root access! </p>
 <pre><code>
 $ sudo -l
 Matching Defaults entries for jake on brookly_nine_nine: